Table of Contents

 • Cosigner: Having a U.S. citizen or permanent resident cosigner can significantly improve your chances of getting approved.
 The cosigner’s creditworthiness provides additional security for the lender.
 However, the cosigner will be financially on the hook should you miss any payments.

-• Residency status: While lenders legally cannot discriminate against you because of your national origin, they are allowed to ask you about your immigration and residency status, and to request proof of that status.
+• Residency status: While lenders legally can’t discriminate against you because of your national origin, they’re allowed to ask you about your immigration and residency status and request proof of that status.
 Those with green cards (permanent residents) generally have a better chance of approval than those with temporary visas.

-• Income and employment: Demonstrating a stable source of income and employment history reassures lenders that you will be able to repay the loan.
+• Income and employment: Demonstrating a stable source of income and employment history reassures lenders that you’ll be able to repay the loan.

-• Debt-to-income ratio: A high debt-to-income (DTI) ratio could mean that you’re financially squeezed and can’t afford to take on more debt.
+• Debt-to-income ratio (DTI): A high DTI ratio could mean that you’re financially squeezed and can’t afford to take on more debt.
 Lenders typically want to see DTI ratios that are below 36%.
 You might still get approved if you have a higher DTI but an income on the higher end or some savings stashed away.

 Recommended: Guide to Personal Loans for Beginners